If you are applying for this course from within the UK click Apply Now

 Play a vital role in improving the health of patients.
 Become an expert in the design, development and therapeutic use of medicines.
 Graduate and develop a fascinating and rewarding career, both holistically and financially.

-The course lasts four years and you will graduate as a Master of Pharmacy.
-The MPharm is the only undergraduate qualification in the UK which leads to professional registration as a pharmacist which is a key worker profession.
+Our highly-regarded MPharm course is designed to ensure you develop the necessary knowledge, skills, and professional attributes to practice as a pharmacist.
+The course lasts four years and you'll graduate as a Master of Pharmacy.
+The MPharm is the only undergraduate qualification in the UK which leads to professional registration as a pharmacist with the General Pharmaceutical Council (GPhC).
+All newly qualified pharmacists will now be independent prescribers at the point of registration.

-Assessment methods include examinations, time constrained tests (some web-based), assignments, essays, reports and presentations.
+Assessment methods include examinations, objective structured clinical examinations (OSCEs), assignments, essays, reports and presentations.

 Our typical offer is: